This document is part of a periodical (Inconvenient History).

 The population of all occupied Germany in October 1946 was 65,000,000, according to the census prepared under the ACC.
 The returning prisoners who were added to the population in the period October 1946-September 1950 numbered 2,600,000 (rounded), according to records in the archives of the four principal Allies.
 Births according to the official German statistical agency, Statistisches Bundesamt, added another 4,176,430 newcomers to Germany.
 The expellees arriving totaled 6,000,000.
 Thus, the total population in 1950 before losses would have been 77,776,430, according to the Allies themselves.
 Deaths officially recorded in the period 1946-50 were 3,235,539, according to the UN Yearbook and the German government.
 Emigration was about 600,000, according to the German government.
 Thus, the population found should have been 73,940,891.
 But the census of 1950 done by the German government under Allied supervision found only 68,230,796.
 There was a shortage of 5,710,095 people, according to the official Allied figures (rounded to 5,700,000).

 The sum of 1.5 million German POWs, 2.1 million German expellees, and 5.7 million German residents equals the minimum estimate of 9.3 million Germans who died needlessly after the war.
 This is far more Germans than died during the Second World War.
-Millions of these Germans slowly starved to death while the Allies withheld available food.
+Millions of these Germans slowly starved to death wwhile the Allies withheld available food.
 The majority of these postwar dead Germans were women, children, and very old men.
 Their deaths have never been honestly reported by the Allies, the German government, or most historians.
-Instead, all we ever hear about is the alleged genocide of European Jewry
+Instead, all that is ever memorialized is the alleged genocide of European Jewry.

 Allied Guilt and Apathy